deboraptor/conferences_professionnelles/README.md

 To enhance understanding, word clouds visualize the most relevant terms, and similarity analysis highlights recurring themes across conferences.
 This document provides structured summaries, offering a clear view of current trends and innovations in NLP.

 **!
 Important !**
-Everything presented was created from my notes!
-They are sometimes inconsistent, but they give a good idea of ​​the content of the conferences.
+Everything presented comes directly from my notes!
+While they may sometimes lack consistency, they provide a solid overview of the conference content.
+I used ChatGPT to generate a summary and merged it with information from the conference PDFs.

 ## Conferences
 ### First conference